jvaugha3038/Engineering_4_Notebook/README.md

 [the code :)](https://github.com/jvaugha3038/Engineering_4_Notebook/blob/main/raspberry-pi/countdown3.py)

 ### Reflection
-This assignment served the same general purpose as the last one, being the "heres how to wire a button again" assignment.
-I used a panel mount button to save space.
+This assignment served the same general purpose as the last one, being the "heres how to wire a button again" assignment, with an added line of code to pull the button up or down.
+A metro M4 would have required extra wiring to do that, but the Pico can just do it in the code.
+I used a panel mount button to save space, and also because people keep ripping the pins off of the breadboard buttons somehow.
 Overall, not that challenging.

 &nbsp;
 ## LAUNCHPAD PART 4